-- 27.2 Consultant.
-All child care centers shall provide for nutritional consultation from an appropriate community resource.
-If so, need to modify 38.5 as the lettering may change - 27.32 Meals and snacks shall be nutritious, adequate, and adapted to the ages of the children and shall be attractively served.
-A facility shall serve each child who stays in the facility: - A. For 10 hours or less in one day at least one meal and two snacks, or two meals and one snack; - B. For more than 10 hours in one day at least two meals and two snacks, or one meal and three snacks; - C. Simple nutritious snacks at mid-morning and mid-afternoon.
+- 27.1 Nutritional needs.
+A facility shall meet the daily nutritional needs of each child.
+Meals and snacks must be of a quality and quantity which supplement the food served at home.
+Cultural and ethnic foods which are appropriate for children must be considered in planning meals.
+To the extent possible, information provided by parents concerning their child's eating habits, and preferences or special needs regarding food must be considered in planning for meals.
+All licensed facilities shall follow the current nutrition standards for meals and snacks which are applicable to children of ages receiving care at the facility as issued by the Child and Adult Care Food Program of the United States Department of Agriculture.
+Refer to Addendum VII for information on nutrition. - 27.2 Meals and snacks shall be nutritious, adequate, and adapted to the ages of the children and shall be attractively served.
+A facility shall serve each child who stays in the facility: - A. For 10 hours or less in one day at least one meal and two snacks, or two meals and one snack: - B. For more than 10 hours in one day at least two meals and two snacks, or one meal and three snacks: - C. Simple nutritious snacks at mid-morning and mid-afternoon.
 Each child must be offered food at intervals that are at least two hours apart and, unless the child is asleep during that time, are not more than three hours apart. - D. A minimum of one-half cup (4 oz.) of pasteurized fluid milk with each meal unless a parent's written recommendation against milk consumption based on medical reasons is contained in the child's record.
-Full strength fruit juice may then be substituted. - 27.43 Night care requirements.
-A facility that offers night care of the children shall provide a nutritious evening meal and a bedtime snack. - 27.54 Junk food.
-Sweets, foods, and beverages with little or no nutritional value shall not be served except in addition to the meals and snacks served to comply with the requirements of Ssubsection 27.3.
+Full strength fruit juice may then be substituted. - 27.3 Night care requirements.
+A facility that offers night care of the children shall provide a nutritious evening meal and a bedtime snack. - 27.4 Junk food.
+Sweets, foods, and beverages with little or no nutritional value shall not be served except in addition to the meals and snacks served to comply with the requirements of Subsection 27.3.
 Celebrations and occasions during which junk food is present should be limited and healthy food options must also be offered during the celebration or occasion.

-27.56 Menus
+27.5 Menus

-A. Except in family child care homes, menus shall be planned one week in advance, dated, and conspicuously posted in the kitchen and also in a place convenient for the parent's inspection.
+- A. Except in family child care homes, menus shall be planned one week in advance, dated, and conspicuously posted in the kitchen and also in a place convenient for the parent's inspection. - B. Menus shall be kept on file a minimum of 90 days after their use.